Jarek’s AC Righteous PVE MOD 12 Guide

 Top Tier – I used to have everything jumbled into a huge paragraph here so I’ll space out the info so it’s easier to read.

 Best Chest to have – I am aware of the chest piece in the new gear called ‘Primal Restoration Eziwa’ but in my opinion, it’s not that outstanding to me to advise people to change to it.
 I personally will have it just for having sake but I view the Vivified Lighttender Restoration Surcoat & Titansteel Restoration Surcoat to be better still.
 Yes, the Primal one has more recovery by 851 stat points than the other two I mentioned, but you’ll lose 547 power going with that new chest piece and for AC righteous, you want to have as much power possible, therefore I rather the other two and particular the Titansteel more because it won’t require constant voninblod to recharge it.
+I may however eventually due to up and coming changes for bondings I may have to use the primal restoration chest piece.
 Another Chest piece to look at in the new mod is called Rex Amiculum.
 You can check it out HERE.

 Best Arm/Bracers to have – Still the survivor wraps despite the new mod.
 There’s however a couple ones to check out that I didn’t test but can be onto something which are the Pilgrim and Pioneer Restoration Sawar.
 Pilgrim Bracers = Gain 100 power for each enemy you’re engaged in battle with (didn’t say a cap so worth checking out) & Pioneer = 200 power for each ally in team.
 These two are def noteworthy to mention if you can’t get survivor wraps.
 Also the other top choices here include Vivified Lighttender’s Restoration Bracers & Primal Restoration Isikrinis.
 (If you were using the Lighttender’s with recovery, you’ll lose the recovery in favor of crit if you go with that Primal bracers.)